Projecting Balance Sheet Line Items

 As you can see, the use of the depreciation schedule is tied to both the balance sheet and income statement.
-We use the closing balance in the balance sheet, and the depreciation expense in the income statement.
+We use the closing balance on the balance sheet and the depreciation expense in the income statement.

 It’s important to note that here, interest expense is added back to the opening balance.
 In contrast, depreciation expense is deducted from the opening balance under PP&E. Keep this in mind, and don’t forget to use the appropriate signs.